nushell/nushell.github.io/book/README.md

 ### Getting Help

 Help text for any of Nu's builtin commands can be discovered with the [`help`](commands/help.md) command.
 To see all commands, run `help commands`.
+You can also search for a topic by doing `help -f <topic>`.

 <<< @/snippets/introduction/help_example.sh